 This is a time of opportunity for North East Lincolnshire.
-Economic growth is being fuelled by investment in the renewable and low carbon energy sector along with investment in ports and logistics.
-Our talisman seafood sector also remains important to the borough.
-This puts the Borough in a unique place to grow through inward investment, skills, innovation, and job growth.
-Coupled with our Grimsby Town Deal and the awarding of many millions of pounds of grant-funding for our urban areas, gives true and real hope in the decade ahead.
+Economic growth is being fuelled by the renewable and low carbon energy sectors, alongside investment in ports and logistics.
+Our flagship seafood sector also remains important to the borough.

+All of this puts us in a unique place to grow through inward investment, skills, innovation, and job growth.
+Coupled with our Grimsby Town Deal and the awarding of many millions of pounds of grant-funding for our urban areas, we have true and real hope in the decades ahead.
 We now must work hard and together to ensure that those living within our communities can benefit - raising aspirations across the board.
-We know in some areas that will be harder than others, with significant challenges in our most deprived areas.
-The plan recognises the need to balance economic growth and the green agenda whilst ensuring we take our community with us.
-By 2030 North East Lincolnshire will be a place:
+We know in some areas that will be harder than others, with significant challenges in our most deprived wards.
+This plan recognises the need to balance economic growth and the green agenda, making sure that we take our community with us.
+By 2030, we want North East Lincolnshire to be a place:

-- ✓ Where business can sustain and grow - ✓ Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result - ✓ Where young people have choice and are equipped with the skills to exercise that choice - ✓ Where people are proud to live, work, invest and visit
+- ✓ Where business can sustain and grow. - Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result. - ✓ Where young people have choice and are equipped with the skills to exercise that choice. - ✓ Where people are proud to live, work, invest and visit.

-Together we can be stronger
+Stronger Economy: Stronger Communities.
+Together we can be stronger.